-- 2.2 The terms "controller", "data subject", "personal data", "processing" and "processor" as used in these Data Processing Terms have the meanings given in the GDPR. - 2.3 Any phrase introduced by the terms "including", "include" or any similar expression will be construed as illustrative and will not limit the sense of the words preceding those terms.
-Any examples in these Data Processing Terms are illustrative and not the sole examples of a particular concept. - 2.4 Any reference to a legal framework, statute or other legislative enactment is a reference to it as amended or re-enacted from time to time.
+- 2.2 The terms "controller", "data subject", "personal data", "processing" and "processor" as used in these Data Processing Terms have the meanings given in the GDPR - 2.3 The words "include" and "including" mean "including but not limited to".
+Any examples in these Data Processing Terms are illustrative and not the sole examples of a particular concept. - 2.4 Any reference to a legal framework, statute or other legislative enactment is a reference to it as amended or re-enacted from time to time. - 2.5 If these Data Processing Terms are translated into any other language, and there is a discrepancy between the English text and the translated text, the English text will govern.